 AECOM has now assembled a working group of industry experts to evaluate findings and use this to establish guidance for best practice, with the objective of rolling it out to the industry as a whole.

-“For me, it’s about what you get at the end - the data. iAuditor not only helps you capture but to also dig in, find trends, and identify problems.
-We use analytics a LOT - having all that data in one place is invaluable.”
+“For me, it’s about what you get at the end – the data.
+SafetyCulture platform not only helps you capture but to also dig in, find trends, and identify problems.
+We use analytics a LOT – having all that data in one place is invaluable.”

-After originally rolling out iAuditor for conducting assessor observations and gathering evidence for National Vocational Qualifications (NVQs), Equipe has continued to evolve and grow its use of the platform.
+After originally rolling out SafetyCulture platform for conducting assessor observations and gathering evidence for National Vocational Qualifications (NVQs), Equipe has continued to evolve and grow its use of the platform.

 By producing inspection templates that use assigned, standardized questions and multiple-choice options, alongside logic and rich data capture such as photos, Equipe ensures consistency and obtains valuable data to continually improve standards.
 The flexibility of the tool for multiple use cases is a big benefit for the organization.

-Product and Innovation Director Keith Spires is working with the British Drilling Association to now roll out iAuditor for other members, opening up the opportunity for improving standards of quality and safety across the entire sector.
+Product and Innovation Director Keith Spires is working with the British Drilling Association to now roll out SafetyCulture platform for other members, opening up the opportunity for improving standards of quality and safety across the entire sector.

 “It’s totally changed how we do things.
 We’ve moved from paper-based processes to a digital tool that gathers and backs up all our data, is easy and simple for staff to use, and enables us to pull out important data at the touch of a button,” says Keith.